 Governor Ige signed the measure into law earlier this month.
 The new law takes effect on July, 2021.

+The Victorian government will back a push for medicinal cannabis patients to be able to drive in an Australian-first move.
 Victorian Reason Party MP Fiona Patten – behind the push supported in parliament on Wednesday – said it was “simply unfair” Australia was “the only jurisdiction” that prevented medicinal cannabis patients from driving 24/7.

 Sydney